peopleware/openapi/resource/search-and-to-many-associations.md

   `GET` RAAs; this way, only resources the subject is authorized to read will be returned
 - paging parameters

-If `discriminators`, an `exact`, a `fuzzy`, or `dependency` exists in the search request, these are added to the search index search to perform as described.
+If `discriminators`, an `exact`, a `fuzzy`, or `toOneAssociation` exists in the search request, these are added to the search index search to perform as described.

 The `contents` values of the found results are doctored a bit, and returned to the client.